KarenSandova/Project_Space_invasion/README.md

 #### Collision Detection 🚧

-- The game must detect and handle collisions between pieces and the board edges or between pieces.
+- The game must detect two collisions, when the friendly ship eliminates an alien or when the friendly ship is attacked.

 #### Line Clearing 🧹